apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Harper hits 300th career home run in dramatic moment at Citizens Bank Park**
+**Swimmer in Texas dies after infection caused by brain-eating amoeba**

-You can read more about it [here](https://www.nbcsportsphiladelphia.com/mlb/philadelphia-phillies/harper-hits-300th-career-home-run-in-dramatic-moment-at-citizens-bank-park/534197/).
+You can read more about it [here](https://www.cbsnews.com/news/texas-swimmer-dies-after-infection-caused-by-brain-eating-amoeba/).

 ## Requirements
 - Python 3.8